kazhala/mealternative/README.md

 ### Frontend

 The frontend of this project is hosted on an AWS s3 bucket and distributed through CloudFront.
-[Here](https://github.com/kazhala/AWSCloudFormationStacks/blob/master/Hosting_frontend_S3.yaml) is the custom frontend deployment template.
+[Here](https://github.com/kazhala/AWSCloudFormationStacks/blob/master/Hosting_frontend_S3.yaml) is the custom frontend deployment cloudformation template.

 ### Backend

 The backend of this project is hosted on AWS ec2 instance through elastic beanstalk and distributed through CloudFront.
-[Here](https://github.com/kazhala/AWSCloudFormationStacks/blob/master/Hosting_backend_nodejs.yaml) is the custom backend deployment template.
+[Here](https://github.com/kazhala/AWSCloudFormationStacks/blob/master/Hosting_backend_nodejs.yaml) is the custom backend deployment cloudformation template.

 ### Using the template